haresfaiez/haresfaiez.github.io/_posts/2024-02-10-vite-dev-mode-overview.md

 `proxyModuleUrl` is url of the container HTML file.
 `inlineModuleIndex` is the order of the inline-module in the file.

+The identification of Javascript dependencies and their transitive dependencies will be handled at the end, just before sending the Javascript source to the browser, by an analysis plugin.
+This latter uses [es-module-lexer](https://github.com/guybedford/es-module-lexer) to identify imports, analyze them, and rewrite them to their respective modules ids.

 ## Hot Module Replacement

 Vite instantiates a [chokidar](https://www.npmjs.com/package/chokidar) instance to watch file system changes.